push-based/user-flow/packages/cli/README.md

 # @push-based/user-flow
-## Runtime performance measurements done right, with lighthouse user flows!
+## Runtime performance measurements done right, with Lighthouse user flows!

 [![npm](https://img.shields.io/npm/v/%40push-based%2Fuser-flow.svg)](https://www.npmjs.com/package/%40push-based%2Fuser-flow)

 ---

-### This is a library & CLI to organize and run lighthouse user flows in an organized and scalable way 🛸 with CI automation in place
+### This is a library & CLI to organize and run Lighthouse user flows in an organized and scalable way 🛸 with CI automation in place

 ---